aimeos/laravel-cms/docs/jsonapi-subpages-breadcrumb.md

 ---
 title: "Sub-pages with breadcrumb"
 permalink: /jsonapi/subpages-breadcrumb/
-excerpt: "How to retrieve the sub-pages with content and ancestors from LaravelCMS using the JSON:API to build page with breadcrumb"
+excerpt: "How to retrieve the sub-pages with content and ancestors from Laravel CMS using the JSON:API to build page with breadcrumb"
 ---

 To retrieve a specific page whose URL you've gotten from one of the previous responses (in the `links/self` attribute of the item) with its ancestor pages for the breadcrumb and its content (add `?include=ancestors,contents` to the page URL):